JonPSmith/MultiProgPackTool/README.md

 ### 1. The `<metadata>` section

+I assume you know how to define a NuGet package.
+If you don't then see this [create a NuGet package document](https://docs.microsoft.com/en-us/nuget/create-packages/creating-a-package-msbuild).

 This holds the the information that NuGet needs when building a package.
 This follows the [nuspec metadata format](https://docs.microsoft.com/en-us/nuget/reference/nuspec) because the `MultiProjPack` tool create a `.nuspec` file.

-*NOTE: The `<metadata>` section uses same commands as you would add to a .csproj file to create a NuGet package, but the xml names are camelCase, while the .csproj version is PascalCase.
+*NOTE: The `<metadata>` section uses same commands as you would add to a .csproj file to create a NuGet package, but the xml names are camelCase, while the .csproj version is PascalCase.**

-The [this file](https://github.com/JonPSmith/MultiProgPackTool/blob/main/MultiProjPackTool/SettingHandling/EveryPropertyFilledIn.xml) contains all the NeGet information you can define.
+The [this file](https://github.com/JonPSmith/MultiProgPackTool/blob/main/MultiProjPackTool/SettingHandling/EveryPropertyFilledIn.xml) contains ALL the possible settings.

 ### 2. The `<toolSettings>` section